fhiso/legacy-format/data-model.md

 ### CTRY   {#CTRY}

-The name or code of the country.
+Country: the name or code of the country.

 Contexts
 :   `ADDR.CTRY`